datahai/fabric_open_mirroring/README.md

 _metadata.json: contains the key column for the employees data

-The CSV files are simple the text readable versions of the Parquet files
+The CSV files are simply the text readable versions of the Parquet files